linz/lds_esri_tools/README.md

 This python code is both a command line script and a ArcGIS 10.1 Python ArcTool.

-# Command line usage
+## Command line usage

-The commandline script can be can be used in ArcGIS 10.X.
+The command line script can be can be used in ArcGIS 10.X.
 It has the following options:

 ```
 Usage: lds_merge_property_data.pyt [options] source_lds_dir destination_file_gdb